Low-energy spin excitations of the frustrated ferromagnetic $J_1$-$J_2$ chain material linarite, PbCuSO$_4$(OH)$_2$, in applied magnetic fields $\mathbf{H} \parallel b$ axis: Introduction

 More specifically, in (quasi) one-dimensional systems, magnetic frustration can occur due to competing exchange interactions along a spin chain when there is also a relevant next-nearest neighbor exchange $J_2$ in addition to the nearest neighbor exchange $J_1$.
 The corresponding Hamiltonian reads

-for a bare chain in a magnetic field $h$.
-In Eq.~(\ref{Hamiltonian}), $\mathbf{S}_i$ is the spin-1/2 operator at chain site $i$.
-This model has been studied in great detail in the past and especially the model of the {\it frustrated ferromagnetic} ({\it ff}) $J_1$-$J_2$ chain (a chain with ferromagnetic nearest-neighbor exchange $J_1$ and competing antiferromagnetic next-nearest-neighbor exchange $J_2$) has attracted considerable theoretical interest~\cite{Chubukov1991,HeidrichMeisner2006,Kecke2007,Vekua2007,Hikihara2008,Sato2009,Sudan2009,HeidrichMeisner2009,Furukawa2010,Zhitomirsky2010,Sato2011,Ren2012,Onishi2015,Onishi2015ConfSer,Balents2016,Furuya2017,Flavia2018}.
-The magnetic phase diagram of the {\it ff} $J_1$-$J_2$ chain~\cite{Hikihara2008,Sudan2009,HeidrichMeisner2009} is well established.
-Herein, depending on the frustration ratio $\alpha = J_1/J_2$, exotic field-induced states such as spin density wave and spin-multipolar phases are predicted.
-For zero and low magnetic fields an incommensurate, vector chiral phase is predicted.
+for a bare chain in a magnetic field $h$ with $\mathbf{S}_i$ being the spin-1/2 operator at chain site $i$.
+This model has been studied in great detail and especially the {\it frustrated ferromagnetic} ({\it ff}) $J_1$-$J_2$ chain (ferromagnetic $J_1 < 0$ and antiferromagnetic $J_2 > 0$) has attracted considerable theoretical interest (see for instance Refs.~\cite{Chubukov1991,Hikihara2008,Sudan2009,HeidrichMeisner2009,Zhitomirsky2010,Onishi2015,Balents2016}).
+Its magnetic phase diagram~\cite{Hikihara2008,Sudan2009,HeidrichMeisner2009}, depending on the ratio $\alpha = J_1/J_2$, contains exotic field-induced states such as spin density wave (SDW) and spin-multipolar phases.
+The latter arises from a multi-magnon condensation close to saturation.
+For zero/low magnetic fields a vector chiral phase is predicted.
+The model in Eq.~(\ref{eq:Hamiltonian}) can be extended by including, for instance, interchain or Dzyaloshinskii-Moriya (DM) interaction~\cite{Jinterchain_and_DM}.

-While some of these phases have already been identified in real materials, the challenging field and temperature ranges required for the investigations can make an experimental test cumbersome.
-Finding experimental evidence for the existence of a (non-dipolar) state such as the spin-multipolar state is difficult because the spin-multipolar order parameter is very hard to detect experimentally.
-The knowledge of ``experimental signatures'' of such unconventional quantum states is thus of utmost importance.
-From a theoretical viewpoint, those have been identified in signals of microscopic measurement techniques such as nuclear magnetic resonance (NMR)~\cite{Sato2009,Sato2011} and electron spin resonance (ESR)~\cite{Furuya2017}.
-Additional indicator properties were predicted for the low-energy spin excitation spectra of a {\it ff} $J_1$-$J_2$ chain~\cite{Onishi2015,Onishi2015ConfSer,Flavia2018}, which can be examined to some extent using inelastic neutron scattering (INS).
+While some of the above mentioned states have been identified in real materials, the challenging field and temperature ranges required can make an experimental test cumbersome.
+Moreover, especially spin-multipolar states are notoriously hard to be accessed experimentally.
+From a theoretical viewpoint, ``experimental signatures'' of a quadrupolar state (also referred to as spin-nematic) have been identified for measurement techniques such as nuclear magnetic resonance (NMR)~\cite{Sato2009} and electron spin resonance~\cite{Furuya2017}.
+The low-energy spin excitation spectra of a {\it ff} $J_1$-$J_2$ chain~\cite{Onishi2015,Flavia2018} can be examined to some extent using inelastic neutron scattering (INS).